Garden planter ideas: 24 wooden, metal and terracotta containers for patios, decking, porches and paths

 Plus, this contemporary design is on wheels, so moving it around is easy – meaning you can switch up the flow of your plot whenever you like.

 Give a pathway a dose of vintage charm with reclaimed-style designs like these.
-Inspired by Victorian dolly buckets, they're made of fibre clay and are frost resistant to -20°C.
+Inspired by Victorian dolly buckets, they're made of fiber clay and are frost resistant to -4°F (-20°C).

-They're a fabulous choice for modern garden ideas and cottage garden ideas alike.
-Plant with varieties known for their scent, such as lavender or jasmine, or fill with smart clipped evergreens for a contemporary and structured look.
-Position a few lined up along a path or next to a doorway and enjoy the scent as you walk by.
+They're a fabulous choice for modern plots and cottage garden ideas alike.
+Plant with varieties known for their scent, such as lavender.
+If you then position a few lined up along a path or next to a doorway, you can enjoy the fragrance as you walk by.

+Alternatively, fill with smart clipped evergreens for a contemporary and structured look.

 19. Grow tomatoes in a wooden trough planter

 'Whatever you wish to grow, there's a planter to match' says Jenny Davis at Forest Garden.
-'This season we've introduced an ingenious raised planter for tomato grow bags, which offers easy access to your crop and stops the unsightly grow bag staining your patio or deck.'
-And don't forget, we've got lots of tips on how to grow tomatoes in our guide.
+'This season we've introduced an ingenious raised planter for tomato grow bags, which offers easy access to your crop and stops the unsightly grow bag staining your patio or deck.

 'We also now have raised kitchen garden planters, which are ideal for plants such as herbs which have shallow roots,' Jenny adds.
-So, if raised beds are off the cards, then these make a wonderful alternative if you're keen for a bit of grow-your-own action.
+So, if building traditional raised garden beds is off the cards, then these make a wonderful alternative if you're keen for a bit of grow-your-own action.

 20. Go for soothing hues